 Having benefitted from significant investment in recent times the Quayside is a real hive of activity and offers numerous hotel options either side of the River Tyne and its famous bridges.
-For those seeking an excellent view, close proximity to the attractions of both the Quayside itself and Newcastle City centre, the likes of the Hotel du Vin, Stalybridge Suites and Ramada Encore are well worth considering.
+For those seeking an excellent view, close proximity to the attractions of both the Quayside itself and Newcastle City centre.

 Another popular spot for visitors, lying a little outside the city centre and only around 2.5 miles from the racecourse is the student-heavy location of West Jesmond.
-Featuring a wide range of bars on Osborne Road and strong transport links to both the City Centre and Gosforth, the area is also well served by hotels including the classy and boutique Jesmond Dene House and popular Caledonian Hotel.
+Featuring a wide range of bars on Osborne Road and strong transport links to both the City Centre and Gosforth, the area is also well served by hotels.

 About the Racecourse

 Solely a turf venue for the majority of its lifespan, 2016 saw the biggest change in the history of the track as the all-weather flat course opened for the first time.
 With the turf jumps track also being retained, this enables Newcastle to stage events right throughout the year, ranging from the rustic charms of an afternoon National Hunt meeting to the spectacle of racing under the lights at a flat evening fixture.